unicodecore/portfolio/README.md

 ## My Portfolio

-Welcome to Sally's portfolio!
-This repository showcases a collection of projects I've completed, demonstrating my skills and experience in full-stack web development, AI/ML, data analysis, Google Workspace, and programming.
+Welcome to Uni's portfolio!
+This repository showcases a collection of projects I've completed, demonstrating my skills and experience in full-stack web development, AI/ML, data analysis, and programming.

 ### About Me

-Sally is an Aspiring AI/ML Engineer with skills in software engineering and IT.
+Uni is an Aspiring AI/ML Engineer with skills in software engineering and IT.

 ### Projects